Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_if_statement.md

 In this example a is greater than b, so the first condition is not true, also the elif condition is not true, so we go to the else condition and print to screen that **"a is greater than b"**.

 ## And

-The **and** keyword is a logical operator, and is used to combine conditional statements:
+The **and** keyword is a logical operator, and is used to combine conditional statements.

 **Code Example**
     ```jac linenums="1"